gentimouton/dives/prototypes/README.md

 # clustering
 - hierarchical clustering with fixed-size buckets
-- kmeans silhouette and other methods to justify `k`
+- kmeans silhouette, inertia analysis, and other methods to justify `k`
+- affinity clustering

 # viz
 - Ternary plot.
 Each data point has 3 percentages, summing up to 100%.
 Plot points within a triangle.